DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 participant to repeat it until they felt confident.
-Overall, most of the learning opportunities and participants’ training revolved around using the internet, despite us urging them to learn maintenance (see Appendix 3, Figure 6).
+Overall, most of the learning opportunities and participants’ training revolved around using the internet, despite us urging them to learn maintenance (see Appendix 3, Figure 11).
 However, on occasions, learning also occurred when researchers were occupied with providing technical support rather than
-training: community members learned computer maintenance tasks mainly by watching us change ink cartridges, clear ink nozzles, and other trouble-shooting activities associated with printers and, to a lesser extent, the computers themselves.
-Occasionally, we suggested certain tasks we felt participants might be interested in learning, or that they would need to know before the move to self-funded internet plans (see Appendix 3, Figure 5).
+training: community members learned computer maintenance tasks mainly by watching us change ink cartridges, clear ink nozzles, and other troubleshooting activities associated with printers and, to a lesser extent, the computers themselves.
+Occasionally, we suggested certain tasks we felt participants might be interested in learning, or that they would need to know before the move to self-funded internet plans (see Appendix 3, Figure 11).

 Early in the project, usage of the computers and the internet focused mainly on online banking, downloading music and printing photographs.